 Keywords: aquafaba, chickpeas, dairy-free, egg-free, meringue, vegan whipped cream

 Aquafaba whip photos by Michelle Cehn.
+Article written by Michelle Cehn and edited by Amanda Meth.
 This article may contain affiliate links when available.
 Shopping through these links supports World of Vegan—thank you!